 To avoid the temptation to launch other apps, I will run the writing app in full-screen mode.
 No email apps.
 No browser.
 Just the writing app.

 I am taking part in a free online course to improve my writing and blogging skills.
 Today’s writing prompt is “optimal writing environment".

 - I sometimes get vertigo.
-I’ve seen many Otolaryngology (Ear, Nose & Throat) Specialists and had many test over the last few years, but the doctors can’t seem to pinpoint the issue.
+I’ve seen many otolaryngology (Ear, Nose & Throat) specialists and had many tests over the last few years, but the doctors can’t pinpoint the issue.
 There are many types of vertigo.
-I do notice, however, that consistent lack of sleep or stress triggers it. ↩
+I do notice, however, that a consistent lack of sleep or stress triggers it. ↩

-- I’ve never done any illegal drug, but I imagine that what I feel when I listen to trance might be close to the high that addicts feel.
-I’m most likely wrong. ↩
+- I've never done any illegal drug, but I imagine that what I feel when I listen to trance might be close to an addicts' high.
+I'm most likely wrong. ↩